dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

   cryptographic algorithms contributing to the hybrid signature scheme.
 This has a similar purpose as in [I-D.ietf-pquip-pqt-hybrid-terminology].
 'Ingredient (signature) scheme' may be used as a synonym.

-- Next-generation algorithms: Similarly to the case of hybrid KEMs [I-D.ietf-tls-hybrid-design], hybrid signatures are mostly motiviated as preparation for the post-quantum migration.
-Following [I-D.ietf-tls-hybrid-design], we opt to use the more generic term "next-generation" algorithm instead of "post-quantum" algorithm.
+- Next-generation algorithms: Following [I-D.ietf-tls-hybrid-design], we define next-generation algorithms to be "algorithms which are not yet widely deployed but which may eventually be widely deployed".
+Hybrid signatures are mostly motivated by preparation for post-quantum migration, hence the reference to post-quantum algorithms through this draft.
+However, the majority of the discussion in this document applies equally well to future migration to other next-generation algorithms.

 - Artifact: An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is removed.
 Artifacts